RanitManik/frontendmentor-challenges/FrontendMentor02—Results-summary-component/README.md

 I want to acknowledge the supportive community at Frontend Mentor.
 The platform's collaborative environment and constructive feedback from peers have been invaluable in refining my skills and pushing me to strive for excellence.

+I extend my gratitude to [Grace Snow](https://twitter.com/gracesnow) once again for reviewing my code and providing valuable suggestions for its enhancement.

 This project has been a rewarding learning experience, and I look forward to applying these insights in future endeavors.
 Thank you to everyone who has played a part in my journey of continuous improvement.